openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 deflateSetHeader(strm: ZStream, head: GzHeader): Promise&lt;ReturnStatus&gt;

-When deflateInit2() requests a gzip stream, the gzip header information is provided and returned asynchronously using Promise.
-The result status is returned when the operation is successful.
+Provides the header information of the gzip file when **deflateInit2()** requests a gzip stream.
+This API uses a promise to return the result.
+The result state is returned upon a success.

 **Atomic service API**: This API can be used in atomic services since API version 12.